| United States. Congress. Senate. Government Operations - 1968 - 316 pages

 ...emphasis on security are generally consequences of experiences, not inherent human characteristics.
 5. The capacity to exercise a relatively high degree...potentialities of the average human being are only partially utilized.8 Taken together, the concepts of Maslow and McGregor provide the basics for enhancing an... | |

-| Louis Tyska, Lawrence Fennelly, Louis Tyska, CPP - 1997 - 244 pages
+| Louis Tyska, Lawrence J. Fennelly - 1997 - 244 pages

 ...creativity in the solution of company problems is widely, not narrowly, distributed in the population.
 Under the conditions of modern industrial life, the...the average human being are only partially utilized.
 138 Time Management For the busy security manager, time and its proper use have become very important.... | |

 ...emphasis on security are generally consequences of experience, not inherent human characteristics.
-5. The capacity to exercise a relatively high degree...average human being are only partially utilized.''* When McGregor postulated Theory Y, it was a radical view of both the worker and the manager.
-Essentially,... | |
+5. The capacity to exercise a relatively high degree...human being are only partially utilized, (pp. 47-48) Thus McGregor laid the problem of the poorly motivated employee at the feet of the manager, not the... | |

 | |